 Students must complete the following eight required courses (32 hrs):

 In addition, students must complete four open business electives (16 hrs).
 Classes outside of business require permission from the faculty program director.
 Students requesting to take non-business courses are expected to receive approval from the faculty program director prior to enrollment in order to avoid loss of credit.

-ACC 545, ACC 550 and ACC 551 are approved for credit in the combined Bachelor (BSB)/Master of Accountancy (MACC).
+ACC 545, ACC 550 and ACC 551 are approved for credit in the combined Bachelor (BSB)/Master of Accountancy (MACC) program.

 - Satisfactory completion of the eight required courses and four required electives as approved by the faculty program director.

 - A minimum of 48 earned graduate credit hours applicable to the MACC degree (waived credits are not considered earned hours).

 - Satisfactory completion of the college residency requirement.

 - All courses taken for credit toward the degree must be completed with satisfactory grades within six calendar years after the candidate's first term of enrollment in the Kellstadt Graduate School of Business.
 After a lapse of six years a course is expired.
 An expired course is not acceptable for the purpose of satisfaction of degree requirements and is not applicable to the degree without the permission of the faculty program director or the Kellstadt Graduate School of Business.

 Today's businessperson requires a fundamental knowledge of computer-based information systems and their role in accounting functions and financial decision-making.
 This course will enable the student to interface with accounting systems and to participate in their design and audit.
 It will focus on the nature and flows of accounting information in organizations, security, internal controls, the use of information technology in accounting information systems and decision-making.
 NOTE: This is a M.S.A. or a M.ACC course.
 PREREQUISITE(S): ACC 500 or equivalent

 ACC 500 is a prerequisite for this class.